ISA League Format

 ISA (Independent Softball Association) is one of several regional or specialty sanctioning bodies for slow-pitch softball, maintaining its own bat-certification standard and rule variations that a team must confirm separately from USSSA or USA Softball requirements.

 Smaller or regionally focused sanctioning bodies like ISA fill a niche for leagues and tournament circuits that want an alternative rule set or bat-certification process to the two larger national associations.
-The core game — a legal underhand delivery, arc requirements, and standard scoring — remains consistent with slow-pitch softball generally, but the specific bat list, tournament classification system, and local rule supplements (run limits, extra-player use, time limits) can differ from USSSA or USA Softball's versions.
+The core game.
+This means a legal underhand delivery, arc requirements, and standard scoring.
+This means remains consistent with slow-pitch softball generally.
+But the specific bat list, tournament classification system, and local rule supplements (run limits, extra-player use, time limits) can differ from USSSA or USA Softball's versions.

-Teams that play across multiple sanctioning bodies in a season — for example, a weeknight USSSA-affiliated league plus a weekend ISA-sanctioned tournament — should treat each association's rule book and bat list as a separate compliance check rather than assuming rules carry over.
+Teams that play across multiple sanctioning bodies in a season.
+This means for example, a weeknight USSSA-affiliated league plus a weekend ISA-sanctioned tournament.
+This means should treat each association's rule book and bat list as a separate compliance check rather than assuming rules carry over.

 Example